Ralph Bakshi: Bakshi Productions and Fritz the Cat (1968–1972)

-Fritz the Cat (1969-1972)

 While browsing the East Side Book Store on St. Mark's Place, Bakshi came across a copy of Robert Crumb's Fritz the Cat.
 Impressed by Crumb's sharp satire, Bakshi purchased the book and suggested to Krantz that it would work as a film.
 Krantz arranged a meeting with Crumb, during which Bakshi presented the drawings he had created while learning the artist's distinctive style to prove that he could adapt Crumb's artwork to animation.
 Impressed by Bakshi's tenacity, Crumb lent him one of his sketchbooks for reference.

 Preparation began on a studio pitch that included a poster-sized cel featuring the comic's cast against a traced photo background—as Bakshi intended the film to appear.
 Despite Crumb's enthusiasm, the artist refused to sign the contract Krantz drew up.
 Artist Vaughn Bodē warned Bakshi against working with Crumb, describing him as "slick".
 Bakshi later agreed with Bodé's assessment, calling Crumb "one of the slickest hustlers you'll ever see in your life".
 Krantz sent Bakshi to San Francisco, where he stayed with Crumb and his wife, Dana, in an attempt to persuade Crumb to sign the contract.
 After a week, Crumb left, leaving the film's production status uncertain.
 Two weeks after Bakshi returned to New York, Krantz entered his office and told Bakshi that he had acquired the film rights through Dana, who had Crumb's power of attorney and signed the contract.
 Crumb was subsequently hostile both to the film and Bakshi.
-Krantz produced a sequel, The Nine Lives of Fritz the Cat (1974), to which Bakshi was steadfastly opposed, having wanted to kill Fritz off to avoid further movies.
+Krantz produced a sequel, The Nine Lives of Fritz the Cat (1974), to which Crumb was steadfastly opposed, having wanted to kill Fritz off to avoid further movies.

 After Bakshi pitched the project to every major Hollywood studio, Warner Bros. bought it and promised an $850,000 budget.
 Bakshi hired animators with whom he had worked in the past, including Vita, Tyer, Anzilotti, and Nick Tafuri, and began the layouts and animation.
 The first completed sequence was a junkyard scene in Harlem, in which Fritz smokes marijuana, has sex, and incites a revolution.
 Krantz intended to release the sequence as a 15-minute short in case the picture's financing fell through; Bakshi, however, was determined to complete the film as a feature.
 They screened the sequence for Warner Bros. executives, who wanted the sexual content toned down and celebrities cast for the voice parts.
 Bakshi refused, and Warner Bros. pulled out, leading Krantz to seek funds elsewhere.
 He eventually made a deal with Jerry Gross, the owner of Cinemation Industries, a distributor specializing in exploitation films.
-Although Bakshi did not have enough time to pitch the film, Gross agreed to fund its production and distribute it, believing that it would fit in with his grindhouse slate.
+Although Bakshi did not have enough time to pitch the film, Gross agreed to fund its production and distribute it, believing that it would fit in with his exploitation slate.